 For what is your life?
-It is even a vapour, that appeareth for a little time, and then vanisheth away. -James 4.14
+It is even a vapor, that appeareth for a little time, and then vanishes away. – James 4.14

->

-> This past week marked another death in my family.
+This past week marked another death in my family.
 This one broke the last thread connecting me to the town where I was born.
 My uncle’s Federal-style brick home in Georgetown, DC was both the heart of our gatherings and the center touchstone for the scattered who remained.

 In families like mine funerals oddly resemble weddings.
 Everyone who’s able to be there attends.
 Responsibility trumps convenience.
 In these moments of interrupted time old fights and affections return to the fore.
 Some drink too much.
 Some perseverate.
 And the stories breathe the passions of those who are no more.

 My people are buried in a Washington cemetery dating to 1869 near Saint Elizabeth’s Hospital.
 The neighborhood’s been through some rocky times.
 In my first funeral it was decidedly unsafe.
 Stern words warned me not to stray.
 My wool anklets kept slipping down inside my brown hard leather Buster-Browns, but not before grabbing hold of the sharp, round seed pods scattered under the trees.
 Black umbrellas, covered heads, windy gusts and a long service I did not understand became the start of memory.